This Hot Toddy Recipe Saved My Sanity

 A very easy hack will make this your favorite winter drink

-Before this year, I found the hot toddy to be little more than a winter necessity.
+Until recently, I found the hot toddy to be little more than a winter necessity.
 Hot water, whisky, lemon, honey: The classic recipe isn’t necessarily a “tasty” drink, but it clears the senses and provides warmth.

 So let’s start with the basics: The hot toddy is possibly the easiest drink you’ll ever make, and you can pretty much do what you want with it.

-“One of the best parts of a classic cocktail is they’re so customizable,” explains Samantha Casuga, bartender at NYC’s award-winning The Dead Rabbit, as we’re discussing the hot toddy.
+“One of the best parts of any classic cocktail is they’re so customizable,” explains Samantha Casuga, bartender at NYC’s award-winning The Dead Rabbit, as we’re discussing the hot toddy.
 “So once you have a template, you can go from there.
 You should have fun with it.”